straw-hat-labs/straw_hat_map/README.md

 documentation section.
 Check the available modules and the public API.

 You should be able to comprehend the API by reading the type spec and the function name.
 Please open an issue or even better make pull request about the documation if you have any issues with it.

 ## Migrations

 Since this library does not have any repository, it does not run any migration.
 You will need to handle the migrations on your application that contains the repository.

+The `migrations` directory contains a series of migrations that should cover the common use cases.
+Each migration module has a `Created at` timestamp, this information is useful to decide when and the order on which the migrations should be run.